 - Office Hours: Wednesday 10:00 - 12:00 (term time only) otherwise by appointment

 Martin is an applied microeconomist with an interest in public policy and impact evaluation in low and middle-income countries, in particular with respect to education, health, and crime.
 Martin has an interest and expertise in Brazil.

 - Research Infrastructure Advisory Group (Representative for the College of Social Sciences, Humanities and Arts)

-- Deputy Director of Admissions (PGT)
+- Director of Postgraduate Admissions (PGT) & Programme Lead PGT

 Working Papers and Publications

 The Effect of Violence on Birth Outcomes: Evidence from Homicides in Brazil, 2016, Journal of Development Economics, 119: 16-33 (joint with M. Manacorda).

 Relative Age, Class Assignment and Academic Performance: Evidence from Brazilian Primary Schools, 2016, Scandinavian Journal of Economics, forthcoming.

 Automatic Grade Promotion and Student Performance: Evidence from Brazil, 2014, Journal of Development Economics, 107: 277-290.